jariarkko/hopping/README.md

     -startttl n

 Start the probing process was a given TTL value.
+By default, for the sequential algorithm, the start value is 1.
+For the reverse sequential algorithm, the start value is 255.

 # Installation